 Pin for later:

 On the very first Shavuot, over 3.000 years ago, something extraordinary took place.
-According to tradition, the fiftieth day after Israel’s deliverance from slavery in Egypt coincided with the giving of the Torah (the Bible hints at this in Exodus 19:1).
+According to tradition, the fiftieth day after Israel’s deliverance from slavery in Egypt coincided with the giving of the Torah, the Mosaic Law (the Bible hints at this in Exodus 19:1).
 God came down on Mount Sinai (Exodus 19) and entered into a covenant with Israel.
-Israel, the Jewish people, became the first – and remains until today the only – nation which God calls his very own “special treasure” (Exodus 19:5), a kingdom of priests and a holy nation (V.6).
+Israel, the Jewish people, became the first – and remains until today the only – nation which God calls his very own people, his “special treasure” (Exodus 19:5), a kingdom of priests and a holy nation (V.6).

-The day that Israel received the Law at Mount Sinai mirrored a similar event in the future.
+The day that Israel received the Law at Mount Sinai mirrored an event that was to come in the future.
 As the Israelites experienced throughout the generations, any person trying to live by the Mosaic Law would fail.
-Not because the Mosaic Law was flawed – it certainly was pure!
+Not because the Mosaic Law was flawed – the Law certainly was perfect!
 (Romans 7:12).
 But, as Paul put it in Romans 8:3, “The law was powerless to save because it was weakened by the flesh” – our sinful human nature made it impossible for the Law to make us righteous.

-This prophecy was fulfilled on the Day of Shavuot that was celebrated 50 days after Jesus’ resurrection: God poured out his Holy Spirit on the 120 who had gathered in the Upper Room.
+God began to fulfill these prophecies of Jeremiah and Ezekiel on the Day of Shavuot (Pentecost) that was celebrated 50 days after Jesus’ resurrection: God poured out his Holy Spirit on the 120 who had gathered in the Upper Room.
 This was how God inscribed his Law in their hearts.
-From then onward, the disciples were to follow and obey the leading and prompting of the Holy Spirit and so, day by day, slowly but surely learn to walk in God’s eternal statutes.
+From then onward, the disciples were to follow and obey the leading and prompting of the Holy Spirit and so, day by day, slowly but surely, learn to walk in God’s eternal statutes.
 This was the seal of God’s new covenant.

 Yet this outpouring of the Holy Spirit was not limited to Israel.
 The prophet Joel promised that the Holy Spirit will be poured out on the Gentiles also:

-“And afterward, I will pour out My Spirit on all flesh…before the coming of the great and awesome Day of the LORD.
+“And afterward, I will pour out my Spirit on all people…before the coming of the great and dreadful day of the LORD.
 And everyone who calls on the name of the LORD will be saved; for on Mount Zion and in Jerusalem there will be deliverance….”
-Joel 2:28-32
+Joel 2:28-32, NIV

 God accepts Gentiles